SYMBIO/next-devstack/readme.md

 $ yarn
 ```

-rename variables.env.default -> to variables.env and set credentials
+##### copy and rename .env.default -> to .env & .env.production and set credentials for various enviroments

 ### Development
 ```sh